-The Virtual Desktop environment allows companies to run virtual machines on desktop computers.
-Since the applications and data stay in the data center, there are several benefits in terms of security and control.
+Hosted desktops allow companies to run virtual machines on desktop computers.
+Since applications and data stay in the datacenter, there are several benefits in the areas of security and control.

-A cloud desktop is a virtual desktop that is hosted in a cloud environment.
+A cloud desktop is a virtual desktop that’s hosted in a cloud environment.
 In this setup, the hardware is simply a means of accessing a cloud-based server for all requirements.
-DaaS (Desktop as a Service) is the term used to describe these cloud desktop services.
+Desktop as a service (DaaS) is the term used to describe these cloud desktop services.

 Access to enterprise-class technology: Before the cloud, a company that wanted access to high-end software had to pay for an enterprise solution.
 That could be very expensive for small and medium-sized businesses.
 The cloud provides access to solutions at the enterprise level for a fraction of the cost.